Andres2D/2d-blog-nextjs/content/posts/angular-resolvers.md

   }
 ];
 ```
-In short, we are only adding a `resolve` property in the `fake-page` configuration which it's just
+In short, we are only adding a `resolve` property in the `fake-page` configuration, which it's just
-and object with any name, in this case `article`, with the our resolve class.
+with our resolve class in and object with any name, in this case article

-Now, if we try no navigate to `localhost:4200/fake-page`, this redirection should take 2 seconds.
-Because of the `delay(2000)`.
+Now, if we try to navigate to `localhost:4200/fake-page`, this redirection should take 2 seconds.
+Due to the `delay(2000)`.

 ![Basic redirect](gif-second.gif)